naverlabseurope/DSBA-T3-1-00/README.md

 - Deliverable Bonus 1 (5pt)
 - Deliverable Bonus 2 (5pt):

-Please check above the headlines
+# Submit your Exercise

-All deliverables are expected to be submitted in a single colab notebook.
+- All deliverables are expected to be submitted in a single colab notebook.
-- In your notebook please highlight each deliverable by a title (e.g. # Deliverable 1.2)..etc
+- In your notebook please highlight each deliverable by its title (e.g. # Deliverable 1.2)..etc
-- Please stick to the format of each deliverable being a table short report or a plot.
+- Please stick to the format of each deliverable being a table short report or a plot as identified above
+- submissions can be made through the following link (one submission per team)
+- Please name your notebook  on the following format  DSBA_EXCERCISE3_FIRSTNAME_LASTNAME (where firstname and lastname are those of one who will submit the exercise on behalf of the team)